m0rph-1/m0rph-1.github.io/_posts/2021-03-22-The-Power-of-Friends.md

 ![](/assets/images/friendship/thecybermentor.jpg)

-The best advice I can give anyone that meets someone they look up to: don't put them on pedastal.
+The best advice I can give anyone that meets someone they look up to: don't put them on a pedastal.
 The people we look up to are just that - people.
 I think telling myself to just keep it nice and casual is what led to having a wonderful 2-3 hours with the three of them, and looking back, I wouldn't have traded that experience for anything else.
 This specific moment, hanging out with the three of them, also became a turning point in my career.

 # "Stop What You're Doing, and Get Into The Field"